StackStorm/stackstorm-k8s/README.md

 ### [etcd](https://docs.stackstorm.com/latest/reference/ha.html#zookeeper-redis)
 StackStorm employs `etcd` as a distributed coordination backend, required for StackStorm cluster components to work properly in HA scenario.
-Currently, due to low demands, only `1` instance of `etcd` is setup via K8s Deployment.
+Currently, due to low demands, only `1` instance of `etcd` is created via K8s Deployment.
 Future plans to rely on official Helm chart and configure etcd/Raft cluster properly with `3` nodes by default (TODO #48).

 ## Tips & Tricks